 Peanuts are grown commercially in 13 states: Alabama, Arkansas, Florida, Georgia, Louisiana, Missouri, Mississippi, North Carolina, New Mexico, Oklahoma, South Carolina, Texas and Virginia.

 However, 6 major peanut producing states grow nearly all of the U. S. peanut crop.

-In 2019, Georgia (over 44 percent) grew the largest proportion of all peanuts followed by Texas (over 13 percent), Alabama (over 11 percent), Florida (over 10 percent), North Carolina (over seven percent), and South Carolina (over four percent).
-Together, Mississippi, Virginia, Oklahoma, Arkansas, New Mexico, Louisiana and Missouri produced over 10 percent of the U.S. peanut crop.
+In 2019, Georgia (nearly 50 percent) grew the largest proportion of all peanuts followed by Florida (over 11 percent), Alabama (over 10 percent), Texas (over nine percent), North Carolina (over eight percent), and South Carolina (over four percent).
+Together, Mississippi, Virginia, Oklahoma, Arkansas, New Mexico, Louisiana and Missouri produced over eight percent of the U.S. peanut crop.

 There are about 7,000 peanut farmers in the major peanut producing regions.

 Major peanut producing states are grouped into three regions.
 For 2014, the Southeast region (Georgia-Florida-Alabama-Mississippi) produced approximately 65 percent of all USA-grown peanuts.
 The Virginia-Carolina region (Virginia-North Carolina-South Carolina) accounted for nearly 13 percent of all USA-grown peanuts.
 The Southwest region (Texas-Oklahoma-New Mexico-Arkansas) grew more than 17 percent.
 Louisiana and Missouri together produced less than one percent of total USA-grown peanuts.